Batch Transforming 10k+ Shapefiles Without Memory Leaks Jump to heading

 import yaml

-from typing import Dict, List, Any
+from typing import Any

-def load_schema_config(config_path: str) -> Dict[str, Any]:
+def load_schema_config(config_path: str) -> dict[str, Any]:

-with open(config_path, "r") as f:
+with open(config_path, "r", encoding="utf-8") as f:

 return yaml.safe_load(f)

-def validate_schema_match(src_props: Dict[str, str], config: Dict[str, Any]) -> bool:
+def validate_schema_match(src_props: dict[str, str], config: dict[str, Any]) -> bool:

 target_fields = config["target_schema"]